metabase/metabase/docs/users-guide/08-dashboard-filters.md

 ### Choosing between a dropdown or autocomplete for your filter

-Picking selections for a filter with lots of options is easier than ever before.
 If the field you're using for a filter has more than 100 unique values, you'll now automatically see a search box with autocomplete suggestions:

 ![Autocomplete](images/dashboard-filters/autocomplete.png)